arjunaugustine/fss16ASE/read/week8.md

 flexible framework for implementing various state-based test strategies.

 ## Scope for improvement :
-- The fitness valye is trivially three times the objectives and this generally assumes that the objectives are of equal importance.
+- The fitness value is trivially three times the objectives and this generally assumes that the objectives are of equal importance.
 This might not be the case, for a developer who does not worry about the sequence lenth as long as he is able to find bugs (especially in terms of software security)
 - while choosing Hybrid exploration strategy over Random/Systematic strategies may ensure high overall coverage, it might not ensure catching more serious bugs(due to the metaheuristic nature) and hence a variant incorporating the best sides of all the strategies should have been used.